invertase/react-native-firebase/docs/app-distribution/usage/index.md

 # Install & setup the app module
 yarn add @react-native-firebase/app

-# Install the app-check module
+# Install the app-distribution module
 yarn add @react-native-firebase/app-distribution

 # If you're developing your app using iOS, run this command